 The Assyrian and Neo-Assyrian empires embraced Ninurta as the son of their god Assur, and under the reign of Ashurnasirpal II (884-859 BCE) a great temple and ziggurat were built to the god in Ashurnasirpal II's new city of Kalhu.
 Seals from this time represent Assur as the winged disc, with Ninurta's name beneath, clearly suggesting the two were regarded as almost equals.

 Ninurta was invoked by numerous kingdoms and principalities in ancient Mesopotamia, whether for protection or aid in military matters, from c.
-3300 - 612 BCE, when the Neo-Assyrian Empire fell to invaders.
+3300 - 612 BCE, when the Neo-Assyrian Empire fell to invaders and many of their gods fell out of favor.
 Early in his career, however, he was envisioned as the polar opposite of a war god.

 Ninurta's Origin & Significance